sksuharsh1611/Exploratory-Data-Analysis---Using-Python/README.md

 This project contains the code and data used to perform an exploratory data analysis (EDA) on a given dataset.
 The goal of the EDA is to understand the underlying patterns, relationships, and trends within the data, and to identify any potential issues or outliers that may affect subsequent analysis.

 # Dataset
-The dataset used for this analysis is [insert dataset name and source].
-It consists of [insert number] observations and [insert number] variables, including [insert brief description of key variables].
+The dataset used for this analysis are Redwine, Student performance, Algerian Forest fires, Flight price, Google Playstore  .
+It consists of 100000s observations and 1000s variables.

 # Methodology
-The EDA is conducted using [insert programming language and libraries], and the code is provided in the [insert filename] file.
+The Exploratory Data Analysis (EDA) for this project was conducted using Python and various libraries such as Pandas, NumPy, Matplotlib, and Seaborn.
+The code used to perform the analysis and generate the visualizations can be found in the filename.py file.

 The following steps were taken: